AdKats/AdKats/README.md

 </p>
 <p>
     Players who join the server and are over the limit are warned about it in chat.
-    Players whose ping is normal, but spikes over your limit, are warned about the spike.
+    A player whose ping is normal, but spikes over your limit, is warned about the spike.
 </p>
 <p>
     Admins are automatically whitelisted, but the entire user list can be optionally whitelisted, or a given